-A fundamental challenge for KGEMs in capturing semantic properties arises from the complexity of the underlying data.
-Entities in a knowledge graph possess diverse aspects in terms of their attributes as well their relationships with other entities, all of which significantly impact their vector representations.
-This complexity makes it exceedingly difficult to identify the specific factors that shape the distribution of vectors within the embedding space.
-Given that entities have different types and numbers of connections in the KG, and the learned vectors span hundreds of dimensions, there is no clear correspondence between entity aspects and the dimensions of the resulting vectors.
+A fundamental challenge for KGEMs in capturing semantic properties arises from the complexity of the underly-ing data.
+Entities in a knowledge graph possess diverse 'aspects' in terms of their attributes as well their relationships with other entities, all of which significantly impact their vector representations.
+This complexity makes it exceed-ingly difficult to identify the specific factors that shape the distribution of vectors within the embedding space.
+Given that entities have different types and numbers of connections in the KG, and the learned vectors span hundreds of di-mensions, there is no clear correspondence between entity aspects and the dimensions of the resulting vectors.
 This absence of a direct mapping leads to a lack of semantic interpretability, making it difficult to understand why certain vectors in the embedding space are similar or to determine which entity aspects influence their representations.
-While the ability to represent complex data in low-dimensional spaces allows for large-scale vector manipulations, this same factor contributes to the poor semantic interpretability of these models.
-Nevertheless, KGEMs are also widely used in different semantic tasks, making the ability to capture and interpret the semantic features of underlying entities highly desirable.
-This work aims to bridge this gap by mapping the semantics of the entities with the dimensions in the vector representations of these entities, enhancing the interpretability of these embeddings.